SylinsicWMG/PRIoTE/README.md

 Prior to any installation, ensure that your repository listings, software packages are updated and pre-requisites are installed.

+N.B: Ubuntu misses the `virt_sandbox_domain_template` template and as such the SELinux policy compilation fails.
+Subsequently the launching of the container may fail.
+This may also be the case for other linux distributions, however, CentOS 8 is confirmed to work when testing.

 ---

 ### Pre-requisites